 Despite attempts by social media to take the crown, email marketing still reigns supreme as one of the most effective means for communicating to your clientele.
-Whether it’s because the tactics got better, or due to people quarantining at home, one thing is for sure: email marketing is making a huge impact in the business world once again.
+Whether it’s because the tactics got better, or there’s been a shift in user preferences, one thing is for sure: email marketing is making a huge impact in the business world once again.

-If you want to take advantage of the most direct and effective form of digital marketing out there, rasa.io is your go-to-resource.
-In this article, we’ll go over a quick rundown of how to implement email marketing and weekly email newsletters into your marketing strategy; as well as the best practices associated with email marketing.
+If you want to take advantage of the most direct and effective form of digital marketing, rasa.io is your go-to resource.
+In this article, we’ll go over a quick rundown of how to implement email marketing and weekly email newsletters into your marketing strategy, as well as the best practices associated with email marketing.

 Email Marketing Best Practices